Value: 10% of course grade

-Create a summary of between 500 and 750 words of the chapter entitled "About the Legislative Assembly" (pages 721).
+Create a two-page (around 500–750 words) summary of the chapter entitled "About the Legislative Assembly" (pages 721).
 Structure your summary as you feel best suits the purpose and audience.
 Give your new document a title, and add headings and subheadings that reflect the divisions of the text.

-Before you begin writing, read Summary Writing Notes and How to Write a Good Summary.
-You might also find it helpful to review the guidelines for summarizing in The Little, Brown Handbook.
+Before you begin writing, read Summary Writing Notes.
 Remember to keep your purpose and your audience clearly in mind as you choose the ideas that you feel are essential to understanding how the B.C. legislature works.
-You might also want to read the other chapters in the document to help you understand the broader context of the legislature's work.
+You might also want to read the other chapters in the document to help you understand the broader context of our system of government.

 As part of editing your summary, go through the following criteria to make sure that you've met all the expectations of the assignment.

 - Does the summary contain only essential information?